How do you treat a chalazion? What is a chalazion? What are the different presentations of a chalazion?

 Children will often be brought in with small “bumps” on the eyelid where the family will complain that the chalazia “have not gone away”.
 Chronic chalazia can take weeks to month to resolve.
 Topical steroids may be needed but mostly it is a case of allowing the body to continue its healing process.
 Haraka haraka haina baraka

-chalazion in patients with skin of color
+Chalazion in patients with skin of color

 Chalazion in an African-American.
 Care must be taken not to inject steroids superficially because of the risk of hypopigmentation